Solar basics you need to know before you buy…!

 What’s the legal requirements?

-Any system will not present a problem as long as you don’t feed back to the grid.
-Grid tie feedback is in some areas legal with approved applications.
+Any system should not present a problem as long as you don’t feed back to the grid.
+Grid-tie feedback is in some areas legal with approved applications.

-Grid tie with feedback in non legal areas….
+Grid-tie with feedback in non-legal areas….
 Well to be honest.
 This is a nightmare.
 Illegally connected systems may be liable to a fine or grid disconnection.
-Some areas like Port Elisabeth, Cape Town, Gauteng and Durban as far as we know allow grid tie but the rest do not.
+Some areas like Port Elisabeth, Cape Town, Gauteng and Durban as far as we know allow grid tie but the rest do not allow feedback.

 SARS – Tax break on solar